-Living in a camper van or motorhome is a cheap and convenient way to see lots of locations.
+Living the van life in a camper van or motorhome is a cheap and convenient way to see lots of locations.
 If you are looking to explore in comfort then it is a great option.

 I lived in my camper van for 9 months, and loved it.
 My vehicle was a converted small Mercedes Sprinter which I converted into a camper van.
 I spent almost all of my time free camping, with occasional visits to camp sites when in built up areas, and also in rural areas to refresh water supplies and empty toilets, etc.